-The Government has changed the way it funds Further Education Colleges.
+Fees for courses depend on Government-set criteria at the College of Haringey, Enfield and North East London.
 This means that while some learners will be able to study for free, others may need to pay.
-The Government has introduced learning loans to help learners who need to pay course fees.
-We have listed our fees with guidelines.
+The Government offers learning loans to help those who need to pay course fees.
 If you need further advice, please contact us.
-If we cannot help you with your query, we will try to refer you to the appropriate website or contact.

 The College of Haringey, Enfield and North East London - London's First FREE College - is offering Entry Level, Level 1 and Level 2 courses to everyone for FREE, regardless of their age or income.

 Are you aged 19 or older and planning on studying a Level 3 course?

 All Level 3 learners aged 19 years old and over at the start of their course will need to pay for their course fees whether they are receiving benefits or not.
 You may be eligible to apply for a Advanced Learning Loan to pay for this.

 If you take out a 19+ Advanced Learning Loan to pay for your Access Course and then successfully progress and complete a relevant degree course, the loan taken out for your Access Course will be written off.